-The Friends of Kianjai (a UK registered charity) is trying to help farmers lift themselves out of poverty and improve health and education in the area with a number of projects.
-From amongst these, and in partnership with the Rotary Club of Meru, the Rotary Club of Sittingbourne Invicta hopes to support a Community Pan Water Project that would provide both training and equipment with the following aims:
+The Friends of Kianjai (a UK registered charity) is helping farmers to lift themselves out of poverty and improve health and education in the area with a number of projects.
+Working together, the Rotary Club of Sittingbourne Invicta is supporting a number of Community Pan Water Projects that provides both training and equipment with the following aims:

-Communuity Water Pans - The project will install water pans into individual family shambas (farms) then channeling rain water to fill these water pans during the two rainy seasons.
+Communuity Water Pans - water pans are constructed into individual family shambas (farms) then channeling rain water to fill these water pans during the two rainy seasons.

-Water Irrigation Systems - Either using gravity or hand pumps, the water will then be pumped into drip pipes to irrigate the crops.
-This will ensure that even if the rains are not of the duration required to harvest a good crop the farmer can use water from the pan to irrigate his land.
+Water Irrigation Systems - Either using gravity or hand pumps, the water is then pumped into drip pipes to irrigate the crops.
+This ensures that even if the rains are not of the duration required to harvest a good crop the farmer can use water from the pan to irrigate his land.

 With effectively his own small dam of water the farmer is no longer powerless in the face of unreliable rainfall.

-Zai Pits - we are also proposing to dig three zai pits (1m square dug out to 0.75m) at each home.
+Zai Pits - three zai pits (1m square dug out to 0.75m) are also dug at each home.
 These are filled with moisture retaining compost with a clear area around each Zai pit must so rain water will fill the pit.
-The zai pits will be built close to homes so farmers can check that the compost doesn't get washed away.
+The zai pits are built close to homes so farmers can check that the compost doesn't get washed away.
 Each pit can produce up to 9 plants with each pit producing a different crop enabling families to grow a variety of food all year round.

 Education & Training - we anticipate the need to educate and train around 800 smale-scale farmers in the choice of crops, use of zai pits and the use of water irrigation systems connected to community water pans.